Phase-out of Tasmanian greyhound racing

 Grants are being sought and the campaign is also being crowdfunded.
 Money raised will be spent on lobbying, research and advertising.
 Every cent will be accounted for, and any money that is left over will be donated to charities that help to re-home greyhounds that are discarded by the industry.

-Smoke and mirrors
+Government Smoke and Mirrors

-Put simply, if a multiplier effect was included for all existing industries in Tasmania when estimating their economic contribution to the State, the combined effect would be that Tasmania’s economy would be two or three times its current size
+Put simply, if a multiplier effect was included for all existing industries in Tasmania when estimating their economic contribution to the State, the combined effect would be that Tasmania’s economy would be two or three times its current size.

 Read the report on how the Tasmanian government uses racing industry misinformation to justify taxpayer funding,